Los Angeles, it’s ON. Looking for the coolest things to do in Los Angeles? Here’s how to rock your travels to the City of Angels, California style.

 The Piece Collective’s cool exterior has been featured on Instagram more times than you’ve eaten a slice of bread.
 Luckily for everyone, the interior is just as exciting, with an assorted selection of clothes, accessories, jewellery and homewares from independent designers and makers around the world.

 Looking for a step by step guide to the city?
-This four days in Los Angeles itinerary ticks all the boxes.
+This four days in Los Angeles itinerary ticks all the boxes or, if you are venturing further – you should check out this list of unmissable places to see in California.
 If it’s your first time to the USA, you might also want to check out this handy guide to things you should know before you travel to the US.

 Of course you can’t go to LA without trying to spot a celebrity or two.
 Check out this guide to spotting celebrities in Los Angeles.